William-Hashicorp/multi-product-integration-demo/README.md

 ### Preparing your TFC account:

 1) Create a new Project (I called mine "hashistack")
+2) Run the doormat-prereqs/doormat-varset.sh script to set AWS credential in your TFC variable set.

-2) Create a new Variable Set (again, I called mine "hashistack") and scope it to your previously created Project
+3) Create a new Variable Set (again, I called mine "hashistack") and scope it to your previously created Project

-3) Populate the variable set with the following variables:
+4) Populate the variable set with the following variables:

 | Key | Value | Sensitive? | Type |
 |-----|-------|------------|------|